Purpose

 “Mental health is shaped by decisions, policy, and systems.
 Silence in the face of uninformed and/or harmful policy is still a stance; and it’s one that can cost lives.
 It is not neutrality.”

-Amber’s work is nonpartisan and evidence-informed.
-She does not serve political messaging, promote ideological agendas, or advocate for parties or candidates.
+Amber's work is nonpartisan and evidence-informed.
+She does not serve political messaging nor advocate for parties or candidates.

 How to Work With Amber